dennisvang/tufup/README.md

 The easiest way to understand how `tufup` works is by example.
 A minimal example of an application that uses `tufup` can be found in the companion repository:
 **[tufup-example][10]**

 The example repository shows how to integrate the `tufup` client into your app, and it shows you how to set up a `tufup` update-repository.

+>NOTE: Although the tufup-example repository uses PyInstaller to bundle an application, `tufup` can be used with ***any*** type of application bundle, even plain python scripts.

 ## Questions and Issues